 - fainting or feeling light-headed

-- there is a risk of infection any time the skin is broken
+There is a risk of infection any time your skin is broken.

 If total protein is abnormal, additional tests must be performed to identify which specific protein is low or high before a diagnosis can be made.